-• IFRS 9 Financial instruments and associated amendments to various other standards (effective for annual periods beginning on or rafter 1 January 2018) For insurance companies, the application of this standard was postponed until 1 January 2021, i.e. the entry into force of the new insurance standard.
+IFRS 9 Financial instruments and associated amendments to various other standards (effective for annual periods beginning on or after 1 January 2018).
+For insurance companies, the adoption of this standard is deferred until 1 January 2021 when the adoption of the new insurance standard is expected.

-IFRS 9 addresses the classification, measurement and derecognition of financial assets and financial liabilities and introduces new rules for hedge accounting.
-In December 2014, IASB made further changes to the classification and measurement rules and also introduced a new impairment model.
-With these amendments, IFRS 9 is now complete.
+IFRS 9 addresses the classification, measurement and derecognition of financial assets and financial liabilities and introduces new rules for hedge accounting and a new model for impairment of financial assets.